Deep learning reveals hidden interactions in complex systems: Results

-AgentNet for AOUP adopted an LSTM model as an encoder to enable iterative data generation.
-The model observes 8 steps of trajectories as input data and the loss is calculated for the next 12 steps with respect to the labels.
-Exact details of the constants and step size used to generate training and test data are described in SI Appendix.
-We simulated 8000 sets of training data and label pairs of 100 particles, consisting of four state variables, $\mathbf{x}^t, \mathbf{y}^t, \mathbf{v_x}^t,$ and $\mathbf{v_y}^t$, and global variable $R$ ranging from $2.0$ to $4.0$.
-The model predicts parameters for a 2D Gaussian distribution as similar to the AgentNet for VM case, and uses the same NLL loss as described in \ref{eqn:VM1}.
-Differing from the VM case, AgentNet for AOUP yields two separate sets of parameters for positions $\mathbf{x}^{t+1}$ and $\mathbf{y}^{t+1}$ and velocities $\mathbf{v_x}^{t+1}$ and $\mathbf{v_y}^{t+1}$.
-This is necessary because input and output state variables should be the same in order to iteratively sample from the predicted distribution and feed it into the prediction at the next step.
-Note that the internal variable, $\mathbf{f}_i$, which has its own Ornstein--Uhlenbeck dynamics, does not present in the input data and thus the neural network has to infer this hidden variable by eight steps of past trajectory.
-Also, we found that in the case of AOUP, predicting the difference of the particle states instead of directly predicting the states themselves is numerically stable and accelerates the training time.
+AgentNet for AOUP adopts an LSTM model as an encoder to enable iterative data generation.
+The model observes 8 steps of trajectories as input data, and the loss is calculated for the next 12 steps.
+The model receives four state variables, $\mathbf{x}^t, \mathbf{y}^t, \mathbf{v_x}^t,$ and $\mathbf{v_y}^t$, and global variable $R$ ranging from $2.0$ to $4.0$, and predicts the parameters for four 1D Gaussian distributions, similar to the AgentNet for VM (see Appendix B for details).
+Note that the internal variable, $\mathbf{f}_i$, which has its own Ornstein--Uhlenbeck dynamics, is not present in the input data and thus the neural network \textit{has to infer} this hidden variable by eight steps of past trajectory.